New Boston, Texas: Geography

-According to the United States Census Bureau, the city has a total area of 8.5 km2, all of it land.
+According to the United States Census Bureau, the city has a total area of 8.5 km2, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification system, New Boston has a humid subtropical climate, Cfa on climate maps.

 Demographics

 As of the 2020 United States census, there were 4,612 people, 1,819 households, and 1,152 families residing in the city.